Applying for a Mortgage

 - You look for a property, we look for a mortgage

-After your initial meeting, you and your advisor both start your searches – you for your home, they for the money to buy it.
+After your initial meeting, you and your advisor both start your searches – you for your home, they for the mortgage to buy it.
 As you are selling your home too, you’ll want to make sure that process is underway – or, even better, have sold your house already and be in a chain-free position to buy.
 Your advisor will search the market for the most suitable mortgage for your needs and send you recommendations.

 - Meeting 2 – get a mortgage